klange/toaruos/README.md

 * Finish James M's tutorial (second half), which covers:
     * Paging *done*
-    * Heap *done, implemented with klmalloc in the void*
+    * Heap *done*
     * VFS *done*
     * Initial RAM Disk *done*
     * Multitasking *done*
     * User mode *done*
 * Finish basic kernel functionality
     * Loading ELF binaries and executing them in user mode *done (static)*
-    * Complete system call table *pretty close*
+    * Complete system call table *good*
-    * Get a better semblance of users and groups
+    * Get a better semblance of users and groups *we have users*
 * Write a file system driver for a real file system
-    * Target is EXT2, but might do FAT *hard disk read support*
+    * Target is EXT2, but might do FAT *IDE PIO support*
-    * Move OS development images to some form of virtual drive (VDI or something QEMU compatible)
+    * Move OS development images to some form of virtual drive *done*
 * Implement a VESA mode handler
     * QEMU / BOCHS VBE driver *done*
-    * Requires a Virtual 8086 monitor
+    * Requires a Virtual 8086 monitor *emulated*
-    * Need to be able to use graphics modes and still have output, so write a framebuffer terminal
+    * Need to be able to use graphics modes and still have output, so write a framebuffer terminal *done*
 * Complete libc
-    * Enough to run basic unix tools...
+    * Enough to run basic unix tools... *basically done*
 * Port some basic UNIX tools
-    * a shell (bash and zsh, because I like bash, but the office uses zsh)
+    * a shell (bash and zsh, because I like bash, but the office uses zsh) *esh, the "experimental shell"*
-    * ls, mv, rm, etc.
+    * *ls*, mv, rm, etc.
     * here's a real test: perl
 * Implement networking
     * IPv4